August (song): Lyrics and composition

-Swift wrote "August" as part of three Folklore songs (together with "Cardigan" and "Betty") that explore a love triangle between James, Betty, and Augustine.
+Swift wrote "August" as part of three Folklore songs (together with "Cardigan" and "Betty") that explore a love triangle between James, Betty, and the unnamed female narrator of "August".
 It was the first song of the three that Swift wrote.
 According to Swift, she wanted to explore the idea of a girl in an undefined relationship: the lyrics are in the viewpoint of "August", who falls in love with James, who is already in a relationship with someone else.
 The song was inspired by what Swift described as the image of "the sun drenched month of August, sipped away like a bottle of wine".
 Throughout the song, imagery of late summer is prevalent: "Your back beneath the sun / Wishing I could write my name on it."
 Set in a suburban area with "salt air", "August" captures feelings of a teenage girl who goes through an unrequited love in the summer.
 She naively believes that she is in love, pondering on her summer romance: "August sipped away like a bottle of wine / Because you were never mine."

 While the narrators of "Cardigan" and "Betty" are explicitly named, the narrator of "August" is never mentioned by name, which Vultures Nate Jones considered a highlight of her "relative unimportance in her lover's life".
 Swift said that she did not determine a name for the protagonist of "August", calling her "Augusta" or "Augustine" inside her head.
 As the summer romance progresses, the narrator is portrayed as unassertive and inexperienced, recalling the times when she "canceled my plans just in case you'd call".
 Though she knows she and James will never become a couple, she tells herself that it was enough "to live for the hope of it all".
 She attempts to run away with James: "Remember when I pulled up and said 'Get in the car' / And then canceled my plans just in case you'd call?"
 Finally, when the summer ends, so does the romance, and the narrator is left with a revelation: "You weren't mine to lose."
 Swift explained that after this summer romance, James and Betty later return to each other, while the "August" protagonist mourns the summer fling which she considered love.

 Compared to the overarching folk sound of Folklore, "August" displays a more pop-oriented production.
 Aaron Dessner, a producer on Folklore, characterized it as the album's "closest thing to a pop song.
 It gets loud.
 It has this shimmering summer haze to it."
-Musically, "August" is a gloomy dream pop, guitar pop, and soft rock ballad incorporating 1990s-influenced guitars, vocal reverberation, and key changes.
+Musically, "August" is a gloomy dream pop, guitar pop, and soft rock ballad incorporating 1990s-influenced guitars and vocal reverberation.
 Its guitar arrangements are soft rock oriented.
 In The A.V.
 Club, Annie Zaleski noted the song features "shivering" string instruments, keyboards, and minimal synthesizers, and "subtle splotchy grooves".
 Writing for The Guardian, Laura Snapes wrote: "Her vocal trademarks remain in the yo-yoing vocal yelps."
 The outro of "August" is a "full orchestra major chord climax" according to Lucy Harbron of Clash.